 Some might say I'm being overly dramatic - and you yourself say there are students who've been there 3 or 4 times in the past year with no trouble.
 But Honduras is the kind of place where you need to be on top of your game.
 Most of the people who get robbed are fresh off the plane and unprepared.
 So be prepared: leave the flashy jewellery at home, ask your Honduran friend how you ought to dress to blend in.
 His (her) family will know the areas to avoid, the roads to sty off and the signs that there's danger present.... talk to them, get 'local knowledge' as fast as you can.

 I don't know if there are "bad neighbourhoods" in Fayetteville (every town has them, right?), you know how you have to act and behave if you go there.... use the same principles.

 Honduras is one of the most beautiful places on earth, take some precautions and you'll be able to enjoy it to the fullest.

 (I have some safety articles on Honduras which are ready for publishing on WorldNomads....
 I'll get it done ASAP and let you know when they're ready to view.)

 My advice is stay away from area thats looks shanty town and always avoid wearing jewelery and carrying large sum of cash.
 If you go out at night stay in malls or boulevard morazan in tegucigalpa.
 Roatan is the safest island and you can move around as you like.
-Enjoy your trip over 6 years ago
+Enjoy your trip almost 7 years ago